 About This Drug

-This drug is used to treat cancer.
-It is given by mouth (orally).
+Pazopanib is used to treat cancer.
+It is given orally (by mouth).

 - Decreased appetite (decreased hunger)